syncfusion-content/windowsforms-docs/WindowsForms/Progress-Bar/Applying-Themes.md

 ---
 layout: post
-title: Applying-Themes | WindowsForms | Syncfusion
+title: Applying Themes in Windows Forms Progress Bar control | Syncfusion
-description: applying themes
+description: Learn about Applying Themes support in Syncfusion Windows Forms Progress Bar (ProgressBarAdv) control and more details.
 platform: WindowsForms
 control: ProgressBarAdv
 documentation: ug
 ---

-# Applying themes
+# Applying Themes in Windows Forms Progress Bar (ProgressBarAdv)

 The ProgressBarAdv control can now be themed by enabling the ThemesEnabled property.